jeffreykegler/hoonlint/misc/whitespace.md

 In this document, we say "`X` must be `Y`", if `X` must be `Y` in both standard and non-standard code.
-This would be the case, for example, if X is Y as matter of definition, or due to a mathematical equivalence.
+This would be the case, for example, if X is Y as a matter of definition, or due to a logical or a mathematical equivalence.

 ## Lines, columns and indentation